minmarg/gtalign_alpha/README.md

 ## Available Platforms

-  The GTalign source code should compile and run on Linux, MS Windows, and MaxOS.
+  The GTalign source code should compile and run on Linux, MS Windows, and macOS.
   GTalign was tested on and the binaries are provided for the following platforms:

   *  Linux x64